KamilCodemate/React-Snake-Game-Leaderboard/README.md

 You can control the snake with the arrow keys or the W, A, S, D keys.

 ## Running the game
 Clone or download the repo.
 In main directory run `npm install` to install all node dependencies.
 After this run `npm start`.
 This will enable the local server on your computer.
 It should also automatically open your browser on the appropriate port.
 This will enable the local server on your computer.
-It should also automatically open your browser on the appropriate port.
 If it doesn't, enable it manually and enter localhost:3000 in the search box

 ## Other Available Scripts